Mason Brayman: Replacement

 On June 9, 1878, word arrived in Idaho that John Philo Hoyt had been appointed the territory's new governor.
-Hoyt, who at the time was Governor of Arizona Territory and as unaware of the action as Brayman, was being removed by President Hayes to make way for John C. Frémont who had used his political connections to secure an influential appointment.
+Hoyt, who at the time was Governor of Arizona Territory and as unaware of the action as Brayman, was being removed by President Hayes to make way for John C. Frémont, who had used his political connections to secure an influential appointment.
 Hoyt was unsure about the situation and was denied Senate confirmation after failing to respond to questions in a timely manner.
 Hayes then renominated Hoyt for the position, but Hoyt turned down the nomination after investigating the situation in Idaho.

 The effect of this was that Brayman, while technically suspended, was still the de facto governor.
-His political opponents, eager to see him gone, lobbied Hayes to appoint another replacement.
-Brayman, however still maintained considerable influence outside of the territory and used his connections to petition for reinstatement.
-Within the territory there were four petitions circulated expressing support for the embattled governor, one by Mormon residents, one in the northern counties, and two by anti-Ring groups.
+His political opponents, eager to see him gone, lobbied Hayes to appoint another replacement; however, Brayman still maintained considerable influence outside of the territory and used his connections to petition for reinstatement.
+Within the territory, there were four petitions circulated expressing support for the embattled governor, one by Mormon residents, one in the northern counties, and two by anti-Ring groups.
 With the conflicting opinions about Brayman, the Hayes administration decided to leave the governor in office till the expiration of his term on July 24, 1880.

 The remainder of his term saw Brayman's influence largely blocked by political infighting with pro-Ring elements.
-An effort to pass a militia bill during the 10th legislative session passed the upper house but the governor was unable pressure the lower house to pass the legislation.
+An effort to pass a militia bill during the 10th legislative session passed the upper house, but the governor was unable to pressure the lower house to pass the legislation.
 Similar results occurred with efforts to bring railroad service to the southern portion of the Territory.
 The Territory's unwillingness to pass subsidy legislation caused the railroads to lose interest in routes that crossed the Territory in favor of other alternatives.

 Brayman's final efforts to defeat the Boise Ring came in his efforts for reapportionment.
-In 1879, he took a leave of absence to return the East Coast and lobby the U.S. Congress for changes.
-Unsuccessful in this effort he was forced to wait till after the 1880 Census when the governor would lead a three-man commission overseeing allocation of territorial representation.
-His successor, John Baldwin Neil, however was named and arrived in the territory to take the oath of office before Brayman was able to complete his plans.
+In 1879, he took a leave of absence to return to the East Coast and lobby the U.S. Congress for changes.
+Unsuccessful in this effort, he was forced to wait till after the 1880 Census, when the governor would lead a three-man commission overseeing the allocation of territorial representation.
+His successor, John Baldwin Neil, was named and arrived in the territory to take the oath of office before Brayman was able to complete his plans.